ChiaraPerocco/ADL-Project/README.md

 #### Project Structure

+- **Domain**
+  The folder `Domain` contains an Image of the American Sign Language Alphabet.
+These signs can be classificated through the project.
+The numbers in the image stands for the classes in the dataset.

 - **Model Training**
   The scripts for training the AlexNet, ResNet50, and Vision Transformer models are located in the `Networks` folder.
   We have separate files for training each model.
 For some models, Optuna was used to automatically adjust the hyperparameters (see `AlexNet.py` and `VisionTransformer.py`).
 However, due to the high computational resources required, we decided to manually adjust the hyperparameters by running different experiments.